 3) Send a 50% deposit to reserve your room via Western Union (Paola will provide you with the information during your communication with her).

 Please check Cost and Commitment for more details about accommodation options for CLV.

 1. Volunteer Expectations at Clara Luna

 - Volunteers will complete a minimum of 15 hours of unpaid service each week (subject to change depending on the number of volunteers).
 This includes preparation time needed for classes and activities.
 Weekly responsibilities are assigned before your arrival and in the weeks during your stay in the Monday meetings.
 Volunteers must complete their responsibilities accordingly.

-- It is mandatory to attend weekly Monday meetings at 6pm.
+- It is mandatory to attend weekly meeting.
 The meeting will be in both English and Spanish to accommodate all volunteers.

 - Volunteers are required to arrive at Clara Luna ten minutes prior to starting class or leading an activity.